Educational Observership for Ukrainian Surgeons

 Operation Ukraine Mission Statement

-To provide Ukrainian surgeons with concentrated, in-depth teaching and exposure to advanced head and neck reconstructive techniques through hands-on clinical simulations and observation experiences.
+To provide Ukrainian surgeons with concentrated, in-depth exposure to advanced surgical techniques in critical need specialties through observation and guided hands-on experiences.

 Background

-Multiple groups of Ukrainian surgeons travel to learn complex head and neck reconstructive techniques that would then be used to treat their own civilians and soldiers.
-In addition, these surgeons would be provided the tools and collaboration needed for them to begin training surgeons back home.
-Through this organic growth model, we hope to increase the availability and sustainability of complex head and neck reconstructive care to allow patients from all corners of Ukraine experience this life-changing care.
+In addition to teaching Ukrainian surgeons specific techniques, these surgeons are provided with the tools and collaboration needed for them to begin training future Ukrainian surgeons back home.
+Through this organic growth model, we hope to increase the availability and sustainability of complex neurosurgical and head and neck reconstructive care to allow patients from all corners of Ukraine experience this life-changing care.

 Operation Ukraine at OU Health

-Operation Ukraine is a one-month clinical observership in which Ukrainian surgeons with an interest in head and neck reconstruction can visit the University of Oklahoma to observe these advanced techniques in the operating room, as well as complete hands-on cadaver lab learning from our multi-departmental faculty group.
-This includes members of otolaryngology – head and neck surgery, plastic surgery, oral and maxillofacial surgery, and oculoplastics.
-The focus of the month is on advanced head and neck reconstructive techniques including:
+Operation Ukraine is a one-month clinical observership in which Ukrainian surgeons – ranging from neurosurgery, orthopedics, oculoplastics, head and neck reconstruction can visit the University of Oklahoma to observe these advanced techniques in the operating room, as well as complete hands-on cadaver lab learning from our multi-departmental faculty group.
+This includes members of otolaryngology – head and neck surgery, plastic surgery, oral and maxillofacial surgery, oculoplastics, neurology, neurosurgery, orthopedic surgery, and vascular surgery.

 • Complex scar revisions

-• Management of Level 1 trauma (highest level of trauma care)
+• Management of Level I Trauma (highest level of trauma care)

 • Local and regional flaps